 Practical Examples Using the Current Assets Formula

-After you make your balance sheet of short-term assets, you just need to add them up.
-Here’s a sample balance sheet of current assets.
+After you make your balance sheet of short-term assets, add them up.
+Here’s an example of a current assets balance sheet.

-Using the above numbers, here’s a sample calculation of your total current assets:
+Using the above numbers, here’s a sample calculation of your total:

 Using Current Assets

 Calculating total current assets is just the beginning of determining the financial health and liquidity of your business.
-Now that you know which assets to include on your balance sheet, you can use the number in other formulas to figure out areas for improvement and to keep your business running optimally.
+You can use that number in other formulas to figure out areas for improvement and to keep your business running.

 Current Assets Ratios and Averages